Should You Stay in the Medina of Marrakech? Pros, Cons & What to Expect

 Should You Stay in the Medina of Marrakech?
 Pros, Cons & Tips

-- What are the Benefits of Staying Inside the Medina of Marrakech?
+- Pros and Cons of Staying in the Medina of Marrakech

 - Staying in the Medina of Marrakech – Riad Dar Hamid Hotel and Spa